Flood control projects scandal in the Philippines: Claudine Co

 Claudine Co, an online influencer and singer, is the daughter of Hi-Tone Construction & Development Corporation owner Christopher Co, and the niece of Ako Bicol party-list representative and co-founder of Sunwest Inc. Zaldy Co, whose contractors are one of the top 15 in Malacañang's list.
 The Co family has business interests in construction and real estate, which have been identified as major recipients of government infrastructure and flood control contracts.
+From 2022 to 2025, Sunwest received the highest amount of public funds from 79 flood control projects amounting to ₱10.15 billion.

 In August 2025, she attracted significant public scrutiny for social media posts featuring luxury items, private flights, etc., which commentators described as insensitive amid ongoing investigations into flood control contracts.
 Following mounting backlash, Claudine deactivated her social media accounts.